-Without a doubt, AOL was a social media pioneer as most of its features were focused on bringing people together online through platforms like instant messenger, chatrooms and forums.
+Without a doubt, AOL was a social media pioneer as most of its features were focused on bringing people together online.
+It did so through platforms like instant messenger, chatrooms and forums.

 “In fact, we launched our first service in the fall of 1985.
 The core of it was community, what we now think of as social media.
 It was things like chat rooms, people connection.
 Things like instant messaging that then became AIM and led to texting and other kinds of things.
 We just knew that the killer app of this new medium would be people.
 I think that's important for entrepreneurs.
 I think entrepreneurs who are really trying to change the world need to have a big idea.
 Big ideas, maybe you get lucky, but most of the time you don't.
 It takes a while.
 Unless you're really passionate about it, you probably won't persevere.”
 (Startups.com)

-His persistence paid off, and in 2002, AOL had over 25 million subscribers
+Steve's persistence paid off, and in 2002, AOL had over 25 million subscribers.

-Steve Case served as AOL's CEO until 2003, when he decided to pursue philanthropic endeavors and entrepreneur investment opportunities with his company Revolution LLC.
+Steve Case served as AOL's CEO until 2003.
+Next, he decided to pursue philanthropic endeavors and entrepreneur investment opportunities with his company Revolution LLC.
 Case is a chairman for the Case Foundation with his wife Jean, and is also a chairman for the Startup America Partnership.
-Over the years, Case has become an influential figure and advocate for startup growth and investment in the United States, and in 2009 he was inducted into the Junior Achievement U.S. Business Hall of Fame.
+Over the years, Case has become an influential figure and advocate for startup growth and investment in the United States.
+In 2009 he was inducted into the Junior Achievement U.S. Business Hall of Fame.
 Two years later, he was designated as a Citizen Regent of the Smithsonian Institution.

 In 2011, Steve and Jean Case, were recognized as “Citizens of the Year” by the National Conference on Citizenship and were interviewed by The New York Times for their philanthropic activities.
 In recent years, Steve Case has become an outspoken advocate for creating immigrant friendly entrepreneurial policies that will affect the future of the engineering and tech industries in the US.